-Vulnerable persons that need home delivery of essential household goods such as food or medicine can call Senior Services or the Resource Centers for help.
+Vulnerable persons that need home delivery of essential household goods such as food or medicine can call Senior Services or the Resource Center for help.

 San Juan County Senior Services

 Orcas Community Resource Center